MichielNoback/java_gitbook/02_syntax/basic_flow.md

 }
 ```

-The classic elements of the if/else decisiion block.
+The classic elements of the if/else decision block.

 Finally, let's bring a dedicated object into play: the message maker.
 The class looks like this: